Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 4) **if you want to use your data - open 'VIPR_load_data.m'**

     a) The file choice is automatic when you run Main.m

-    * *important note: As this code is general for many cases, we cannot define metrics for centering\cropping in advance.
-    Thus: you need to create a centered z-stack - has to be square and we recommend an odd grid size.*

     b) input coordinates associated with the images in any way you want